 Can’t wait to try this rub on other proteins.
 First up, I’m thinking salmon.

-This recipe made a juicy, tender smoked chicken that we all enjoyed.
-In fact, I had never seen my son eat so much chicken in one sitting.
+This smoked whole chicken recipe made a juicy, tender smoked chicken that we all enjoyed.
+In fact, I’ve never seen my son eat so much chicken in one sitting.

 The only thing I felt could have been better was more smoke.
 I used 3 chunks of pecan and added all of it at the beginning.
 There was terrific smoke but only for the first hour.
 It gave the chicken a lovely color and the cooked chicken smelled wonderfully smoky, but the actual taste was only mildly smoky.
 I think if I’d added wood chunks continuously, there would have been a more pronounced smoke flavor.

 I quartered the rub recipe and it still made a lot.
 I served the smoked chicken with a Greek salad and biscuits.
 No leftovers!